Skip to main content

 This project presents a curated, oncology-focused relational dataset derived from the MIMIC-IV v3.1 clinical database, one of the largest publicly available collections of longitudinal, patient-level hospital data from the Beth Israel Deaconess Medical Center.

-While MIMIC-IV is not an oncology-specific cohort and contains a limited number of cancer patients relative to dedicated registries, it provides a rich clinical environment for exploring how oncology-relevant data can be structured, queried, and integrated at scale.
+While MIMIC-IV is not an oncology cohort and contains a limited number of cancer patients relative to dedicated registries, it provides a rich clinical environment for exploring how data can be structured, queried, and integrated at scale.

-• Extracted key tables from MIMIC-IV (patients, admissions, diagnoses_icd, icustays, prescriptions, labevents) into a local PostgreSQL environment
+Imported key MIMIC-IV tables (patients, admissions, diagnoses_icd, icustays, prescriptions, labevents) into a local PostgreSQL environment

-• Built supporting views for treatment timelines and labelled laboratory values
+Added derived views for treatment timelines and labelled laboratory values to facilitate longitudinal interpretation and exploratory modelling

 Metadata